 Governance, Risk, and Compliance before GRC

-After 2002, GRC systems became a consumable utility in the marketplace, giving businesses the ability to manage their business processes digitally; and for the time, this was sufficient to operate a business.
-There was less data to worry about, having modular tools allowed practitioners to see a specific section of their business at a time.
+After 2002, GRC systems became a consumable utility in the marketplace, allowing businesses to manage their business processes digitally; for the time, this was sufficient to operate a business.
+There was less data to worry about, and modular tools allowed practitioners to see a specific section of their business simultaneously.
 But as regulatory compliance platform requirements changed and the need to operate businesses grew, the time needed to analyze data in GRC software grew with it.
 This trend has only caused frustration among cybersecurity professionals and compliance teams working with GRC solutions as a means to scale and operate their security efforts.